TOAST-DOCS/Log-Crash-Search/en/console-guide.md

 - Windows: When uploading a Windows symbol file, it is necessary to compress your BundleName.sym file using - ZIP compression method.
 A symbol file must be at most 200MB in size.
 - In case of Android NDK, when a symbol file size exceeds the maximum size permitted, it is possible to upload a ZIP file which contains a single ‘lib.so.sym’ file that contains the text-format symbols of the original ‘lib.so’ binary file.
 - In case of Android Unity, registration of a symbol file is not required.
-However, when ProGuard is applied, it is necessary to upload your mapping.txtfile.
+However, when ProGuard is applied, it is necessary to upload your mapping.txt file.

 ### Log Retention Period